Council & Administration

 The 2025 Community Questionnaire ran from May 12 to July 22025 with full results shared with Council during their annual review of Council Priority Projects on November 27, 2025.

-The following highlights are among the results that staff have considered in preparing the draft budget for Council:
+The following highlights are among the results that staff have considered in preparing the budget for Council:

 Most Important Capital Projects